madyark/MS1-project/README.md

         2. I want to provide a clean design structure which is both entertaining and simple-to-understand for the visitor, with no obnoxious design features or repetitive layouts.

-        3. I want to add a mock-up of the sign-up page, the sign-in page, and the newsletter-subscription utility to make the website look more authentic and to have them be on stand-by for when I will be able to develop them into functioning tools.
+        3. I want to add a mock-up of the Sign-In page, the Sign-Up page, and the newsletter-subscription utility to make the website look more authentic and to have them be on stand-by for when I will be able to develop them into functioning tools.

         4. I want to create the Privacy Notice and Terms-of-Service texts to make the website look more authentic and to have them be on stand-by for when the website gains enough traction to add them in as links.